CompuGit/Python_programs/contents.md

 •	Modules
 •	Packages
 •	Virtual Environments
-•	Install from PiPy / Git with PIP
+•	Install from PyPi / Git with PIP